softtester/web-traffic-simulator/README.md

 #Install

 We use vagrant to setup our development environment.
-More info about this can be found in he directory /vagrant in this repository.
+More info about this can be found in the dev-env repository (https://github.com/web-traffic-simulator/dev-env).

 When you have setup the development environment and cloned this repository you build the project by:
 ```